-An average adult suffers a common “cold” two to three times per year.
+An average adult suffers a common “cold” two to three times each year.
 The common “cold” is caused by any number of different viruses, some of which are transmitted through the air, but most are transmitted from hand-to-nose contact.
-Once the virus gets established in the nose, histamine is released which dramatically increases the blood flow to the nose.
+Once the virus is established in the nose, histamine is released which dramatically increases the blood flow to the nose.
 This causes swelling and congestion of nasal tissues, and the nasal membranes produce excessive amounts of mucus.
-Antihistamines and decongestants help relieve the symptoms of a “cold,” but time alone cures it.
+Antihistamines and decongestants help relieve the symptoms of a “cold,” but time alone is the cure.

-Acute sinus infections produce nasal congestion, thick discharge, and pain and tenderness in the cheeks and upper teeth, between and behind the eyes, or above the eyes and in the forehead, depending on which sinuses are involved.
+Acute sinus infections produce nasal congestion, thick discharge, and pain and tenderness in the cheeks and upper teeth, between and behind the eyes, or above the eyes and in the forehead, depending on which sinus cavities are involved.

-Chronic sinus infections can also cause nasal congestion and also offensive nasal or postnasal discharge.
-Some persons develop polyps (fleshy growths in the nose) which also leads to a stuffy nose.
+Chronic sinus infections can cause nasal congestion and as well as offensive nasal or postnasal discharge.
+Some people develop polyps (fleshy growths in the nose) which may also lead to a stuffy nose.

 The most common cause of nasal congestion in this category is a deviated nasal septum.
 The nasal septum is the thin, flat cartilage and bone that separates the nostrils into the right and left sides.
-These deformities are usually due to an injury at some time in one’s life.
+A deviated septum is usually caused by an injury at some point in a person’s life.
 The injury may have been many years earlier and may even have been in childhood and long since forgotten.
 Many newborn infants suffer nasal injury from the natural birth process.
+A nose break is a common cause of deviated septum.
 Correcting a deviated septum is a minor outpatient surgical procedure.

 One of the most common causes for nasal obstruction in children is enlargement of the adenoids.
 Adenoids are a pad of lymph tissue that fills the back of the nose behind the palate.
-Children with this problem are snorers and mouth breathers.
+Children with this problem often snore and are mouth breathers.
 They sometimes develop a “sad” long face (adenoid facies) and sometimes even have dental deformities.
-Surgery to remove the adenoids and sometimes the tonsils may be advised.
+Surgery to remove the adenoids and the tonsils may be advised.

-Other causes of nasal obstruction in this category include nasal tumors and foreign bodies.
-Children are prone to inserting various objects into their noses.
+Other causes of nasal obstruction due to structural causes include nasal tumors and foreign bodies.
+Children are prone to inserting various objects into their noses that can become lodged.
 Beware of one-sided foul-smelling discharge, which can be a sign of a foreign body and a physician should be consulted.

 Allergy shots are the most specific treatment available, and they are highly successful in allergic patients.
 Skin tests or blood tests are used to determine what the patient is allergic to and how bad the allergy is.
 Vials are made based upon these allergy test results and injections are given.
 The strength of the serum in the injections slowly increases and the body forms blocking antibodies which act to “intercept” the allergens when the patient is exposed to these items.
 Some practices also offer drops which can be placed under the tongue at home.
 There are pros and cons of each approach and your doctor can discuss these with you.

 ”Rhinitis” means inflammation of the nose and nasal membranes.
 “Vasomotor” means blood vessel.
 The membranes of the nose have an abundant supply of blood vessels.
-Normally these blood vessels are in a half-constricted, half-open state.
+Normally, these blood vessels are in a half-constricted, half-open state.
 Certain things can alter this balance and lead to the vessels being either too constricted or too open.
-For example, when a person exercises vigorously, adrenaline hormones constricts blood vessels which thins out the nasal membranes and the air passageway opens up widely.
+For example, when a person exercises vigorously, adrenaline hormones constrict blood vessels which thin out the nasal membranes and the air passageway opens up widely.

-The opposite takes place when an allergic attack or a ”cold” develops—The blood vessels expand, the membranes become congested (full of excess blood), and the nose becomes stuffy, or blocked.
+The opposite takes place when an allergic attack or a ”cold” develop.
+The blood vessels expand, the membranes become congested (full of excess blood), and the nose becomes stuffy, or blocked.